 Knowing the moisture levels in the wood may also help you detect cracks before they have a chance to become a problem.
 The moisture meter helps you know what levels are in the wood.

 If you do not quickly sort out cracks in wood, they are likely to spread.
 It is important to spot them far off or try avoiding them together if it is possible.
 Solve the problem as soon as you can.

-The tricky thing with checks is that you can see some of them while you can not see others.
-You will find that wood dries along with growth rings rather than across the growth lines in most cases.
+The tricky thing with checks is that you can see some of them while not seeing others.
+In most cases, you will find that wood dries along with growth rings rather than across the growth lines.
 Knowing when the wood will crack is almost impossible.

 There are a couple of reasons why wood shrinks, such as;